To guide child protection workers on the assessment, analysis and intervention in child neglect cases.

 Direct work with children and their parents

-Services can be provided by Communities or families can be referred to our funded Intensive Family Support Services in the metropolitan area or Peel.
+Services can be provided by the Department or families can be referred to our funded Intensive Family Support Services in the metropolitan area or Peel.
 For further information refer to the following:

 Best Beginnings Plus

-For cases of neglect child protection workers can refer families where a baby is yet to be born or is up to 12 months of age to the Best Beginnings program.
+For cases of neglect you can refer families where a baby is yet to be born or is up to 12 months of age to the Best Beginnings program.
 The service focuses on protecting, enhancing and maintaining infant wellbeing, parental wellbeing, family functioning and social connectedness.

 Refer to Chapter 1.2: Best Beginnings - referral and intake for further information.